silverstripe/silverstripe-mfa/docs/en/other-authenticators.md

 silverstripe/activedirectory does essentially the same thing - it recommends that you add the LDAP authenticator, and remove the default authenticator.
-Removing the default authenticator will also remove the MFA logic applied to it, so you will need to re-implement it in a way that is applied to LDAP as well.
+Removing the default authenticator will also remove the MFA logic applied to it, so you will need to reimplement it in a way that is applied to LDAP as well.

 The `LDAPAuthenticator` has important business logic in it.
 In order to combine these two authenticators, you may choose to add your own `LDAPMFAAuthenticator` class and configure that instead of either MFA or LDAP's